Vegan Easter Cupcakes With Lemon Buttercream Frosting

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-What could be more joyful than these lovely lemon vegan Easter cupcakes with Chick Peeps inspired lemon buttercream frosting?
+What could be more joyful than these lovely lemon vegan Easter cupcakes with Chick Peeps-inspired lemon buttercream frosting?
 Look at their cute, chubby faces!
 If you ever need a reason to smile on a not-quite-sunny spring day, you’ve only got to make a batch of these little beauties.

 How do they get their sweet, bright color?
 No need to worry.
 You don’t need any artificial dyes or strange and scary ingredients.
 It’s turmeric!
 This anti-inflammatory spice from the ginger family creates the most magical color while also adding to your day’s dose of antioxidants.

 If you love to bake, chances are high that you already have everything you need!
 These classic lemon cupcakes are so simple, yet incredibly cute and delicious—using pantry staples to make them look adorable!
-Here’s what you need:

 A lemon zested on a cutting board.